mtourj/mtourj.github.io/README.md

 ### This portfolio will showcase projects built with:

-* * Checked items in the list below indicate completion
+*Checked items in the list below indicate completion:*

 - [ ] Unity3D
 - [ ] C#